-Hilary Ann Ewing Judith Simons Anne Hockaday
+Hilary Ann Ewing Judith Simons

-Cheryl Giovannoni, the Chief Executive of the GDST and Jonathan Davis, the Chief Financial Officer of the GDST, are also trustees of the Academy Trust.
+Cheryl Giovannoni, the Chief Executive of the GDST is also a trustee of the Academy Trust.
+Jonathan Davis, the former Chief Financial Officer of the GDST, resigned as a trustee during the year.

 Expenditure related party transactions